rrocharoberto/fields-data/README.md

 Please refer to the following diagrams for specific design view:

-- [architectural diagram](docs/Architecture.png) for a high level visual representation.
+- [Architectural diagram](docs/Architecture.png) for a high level visual representation.

 - [JSON class diagram](docs/JsonClassModel.png) for a class structure of JSON field API.